delaneyj/datastar/backends/go/site/static/md/examples/csrf.md

 </div>
 ```

 **_Note:_** Unlike most Datastar plugins the header value is a string, not an expression.
-Nothing a user does should be able to effect the headers sent if you backend is where your state lives.
+Nothing a user does should be able to effect the headers sent if your backend is where your state lives.

 ## Demo